Data for Research

 If you are interested in ICTR support for the services below, please visit UMB ICTR Support and Funding, ICTR CORES AND SERVICES, and submit your request through our secure ICTR Core Service Request web page.

 UMB Research HARBOR Data Warehouse: A UMB ICTR-supported resource, the Data Warehouse consists of clinical and investigational data collected from a variety of data sources from University of Maryland Medical System (UMMS), Translational Genomics Lab (TGL), COMmunity Partners Advancing Science System (COMPASS), and iPatient.
 Currently, the main data source is the Clinical Data Repository (CDR), which contains data from UMMC and other UMMS clinical sites.
 Additional data sources will be integrated in the HARBOR over time.

 Pharmaceutical Research Computing (PRC) center in the Pharmaceutical Health Services Research (PHSR) Community Database Program: The UM School of Pharmacy's PHSR Center maintains the Community Database Program that oversees several large data sets.
 Data sets are available to UMB faculty members for research and publications.
 Contact 410-706-5315 or email@example.com.
 Data sets include:

 - Medicare Current Beneficiary Survey (MCBS) data

-Shock, Trauma and Anesthesiology Research Organized Research Center (STAR-ORC) is a world-class, multi-disciplinary research and educational center focusing on brain injuries, critical care and organ support, resuscitation, surgical outcomes, patient safety and injury prevention.
-It is the first research center in the nation dedicated exclusively to the study of trauma, its complications and prevention.
+The Shock, Trauma, and Anesthesiology Research Organized Research Center (STAR-ORC) is a world-class, multidisciplinary research and educational center focusing on brain injuries, critical care and organ support, resuscitation, surgical outcomes, patient safety, and injury prevention.
+It is the first research center in the nation dedicated exclusively to the study of trauma, its complications, and its prevention.